 Private, 3rd Battalion, Canadian Infantry (Service Number: 404424)

-Thomas John Phillips was born on 30 Jul 1890 in Pontllanfraith, Monmouthshire to Samuel Phillips, a railway signalman originally from Gelligroes, Monmouthshire and Hannah Phillips nee Walters originally from Ynysddu, Monmouthshire.
-By 1900 the Phillips family had moved to 49 Florentia Street, Cathays and Thomas started attending Gladstone primary school.
-After leaving school he worked as a clerk before deciding to emigrate to Canada in 1913 aboard the SS Fanconia that left from Liverpool.
+Thomas ‘Tom’ John Phillips was born on 30 Jul 1890 in Pontllanfraith, Monmouthshire to Samuel Phillips, a railway signalman originally from Gelligroes, Monmouthshire and Hannah Phillips nee Walters originally from Ynysddu, Monmouthshire.
+By 1900 the Phillips family had moved to 49 Florentia Street, Cathays and Tom started attending Gladstone primary school.
+He was a member at Woodville Road Baptist church in 1904.
+The family moved to 95 Brithdir Street in 1908.
+After leaving school Tom worked as a clerk before deciding to emigrate to Canada in 1913 aboard the SS Fanconia that left from Liverpool.
 He settled in Toronto and worked as a labourer for the Imperial Oil Company.
 When war broke out he enlisted with the 3rd battalion, Canadian Infantry in Apr 1915.
 From his enlistment papers we see that he was 5ft 8in, had grey eyes and auburn hair and was a Baptist.
 He was killed in action on 18 Dec 1915 aged 24 in Belgium between Lille and Ypres.
 He is buried at the Wulverghem-Lindenhoek Road Military Cemetery in Belgium (grave I.E.10.).
 He is remembered on the Woodville Road Baptist church war memorial plaque and also the Virtual Canadian War Memorial.
 Commonwealth War Graves Commission record.
 His medals went to his friend Birtha Knee in Toronto and his scroll to his father in Brithdir Street, Cathays.

 HARRY LAWSON PICKARD